craiggraham/dance-code-of-conduct/social-guidelines.md

 will be a happier place if everyone feels that they can dance when they want to rather than feeling obligated to dance every time they are asked.

 That said, please try to dance with everyone if you can.
-Particularly with beginners that might be shy or nervous.
+Particularly with beginners, who might be shy or nervous.

 ## Personal hygiene

 Dancing involves being in close proximity to other people.
+Odour can be unpleasant and difficult to discuss, especially when people do not know each other well.
 It is important to take care with your personal hygiene.
 You should shower before the event and wear freshly washed clothes.
 You should have cleaned your teeth and use mints to avoid bad breath.